Virginia Vezzi: Life in Italy

-Virginia Vezzi was born in Velletri on 24 June 1600 to Plinia Ferri, a midwife, and Pompeo Vezzi.
+Virginia Vezzi was born in Velletri on 24 June 1600 to Plinia Ferri, a midwife, and Pompeo Vezzi, a painter.
 She may have had contact with the painter Antonio Vezzi, perhaps a relative of Pompeo.
-Before 1611, her family moved to Rome, near the church of San Nicola in Arcione, because Virginia showed a talent for painting and her father thought she would be able to study in Rome.
-Here she began the study of art, probably with Marco Tullio Montagna, an artist from Velletri, and with Cavalier d'Arpino, Gaspare Celio and Lanfranco.
-From 1622 to 1626, Virginia's family lived in via Ferratina (via Frattina), near to the French painter Simon Vouet.
-Simon was 10 years her senior, he taught life drawing at his house where he lived from 1623 to 1627.
+Virginia initially trained with her father who recognized her talent at a young age.
+He decided to move the family to Rome before 1611, to allow Virginia to study from local masters.
+The family's home was near the church of San Nicola in Arcione.
+Virginia probably studied first with Marco Tullio Montagna, an artist from Velletri, and then with Cavalier d'Arpino, Gaspare Celio and Lanfranco.
+From 1622 to 1626, Virginia's family lived in via Ferratina (via Frattina), near the home of the French painter Simon Vouet.
+Simon was 10 years her senior and taught her life drawing at his home from 1623 to 1627.
 Virginia was now 23 and an accomplished artist.
-She visited Vouet's workshop to improve her technique; Cassiano dal Pozzo described her as Vouet's disciple.
+She visited Vouet's workshop to improve her technique.
+Cassiano dal Pozzo described her as Vouet's disciple.
 She painted history paintings and miniatures, and also worked in pastel.

 In 1624, Virginia was inducted as a member of the prestigious painting Accademia di San Luca, a striking accomplishment for a painter of her youth and gender.
 Her entrance piece was possibly a painting of the Old Testament heroine, Judith, the only certain autograph and datable painting by her: Judith with the Head of Holofernes (Musée des Beaux-Arts de Nantes), engraved by Claude Mellan in 1626.
 Another version of the painting was auctioned at Christie's in 2006 for EUR 64,480.
 In 1624, Simon was also elected president of the Academy.

 In 1626, Virginia Vezzi and Simon Vouet were married in the church of San Lorenzo in Lucina, their home parish and also the church associated with French painters in Rome.
 In this church, Vouet was responsible for the decoration of the Alaleoni Chapel; Virginia probably assisted him, particularly in the painting of the angels.
 In 1626, Marcello Giovannetti, a friend of the couple, published a book of poems, including a sonnet dedicated to a painting of Danae by Virginia.